User1m/actiance-hack/README.md

  ...
 ```

-* Start timer to call delta query for new messages posted to user every 10secs. *Timer is running in the backgroun as well*
+* Start timer (every 10secs) to call delta query for new messages posted to user. *Timer is running in the backgroun as well*

 *public static async Task Monitor()*
 ```cs